©2011-2023 Less Accounting

 Resolving these issues starts with a good invoicing process.
 Having a plan in place will reduce the number of unpaid invoices on your books.

 We’re here to guide you, from creating an invoice to managing a client who refuses to pay.
-So many freelancers dread the billing process.
+So many freelancers and small business owners dread the billing process.
 It does not have to be something that causes you to sweat at the end of the month.

 You’ve worked hard and billing for all those hours is your reward.
 If you can become a well-oiled invoicing machine, you can unlock potential in your business and reduce the amount of time you spend trying to get paid.